CLOSE SEARCH

 Family charters, much like a shareholders agreement, are individual to each business and its unique circumstances – there is no one size fits all document and each will be drawn up to reflect the family’s own requirements.
 Some charters may be very short while others can be more in-depth and lengthy, particularly where there is a large family or the business is more complex.

-For businesses looking to draw up a family charter, or those wanting to find out more about these documents and what can be contained within them, please get in contact.
+For businesses looking to draw up a family charter or who need advise on business succession planning, please do get in contact.

 Get in touch